cyle/php-secure-login/README.md

 Obviously you'd still want to use SSL to prevent any over-the-wire (or over-the-air) session hijacking and password stealing.

+It also features a login flood control mechanism to prevent bots from trying to brute-force their way in; after 20 failed attempts from a given IP, you need to wait half an hour to try logging in again.

 This is just a proof of concept, I don't think you should keep the file structure like this, but you could.

 Also, you could easily use memcached or riak or something more efficient to store session data.